karimbobboi/Go-Game/README.md

-## Play here

 https://karimbobboi.github.io/Go-Game/

-## Project setup
+### Run locally

-Run this command  to install the necessary dependencies.
-This should be done before running the project for the first time.
+Run this command  to install the necessary dependencies (this should be done before running the project for the first time):

 ```
 npm install
 ```

-### Compile and run project
+Compile and run project using:

-Use this command to run the application
 ```
 npm run serve
 ```

+Open in your browser at http://localhost:8080